k2view-academy/K2View-Academy/articles/26_fabric_security/09_user_IAM_SAML_ fundamentals_and_terms.md

 * **Encryption** - SAML supports several encryption method where the commonly used, also adopted by Fabric is SAH-256.

-* **Trust** - SP Entity ID and IDP Entity ID are transferred at request and response for trust verification by the 2 parties.
+* **Trust** - SP Entity ID and IDP Entity ID are transferred at the request and response for trust purposes.
 In addition any request is sent with ID which then can be verified by the SP on response.

 [![Previous](/articles/images/Previous.png)](/articles/26_fabric_security/08_user_IAM_SSO_overview.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/26_fabric_security/10_user_IAM_SAML_Fabric_flow.md)